 Prerequisite(s): HLTH 3302 or BIOL 4200 or BIOC 4200 or permission of the department.
-Lecture three hours a week.

 Fundamentals in Pharmacology and Toxicology

 Introduction to pharmacological principles, xenobiotics and their interactions within living systems.
 Topics include biological mechanisms of action of xenobiotics on macromolecules, cells and their effects on various organ systems.
 Social, legal and governmental policies will be discussed.